-4 See Appendix VI for the Commission's current established benchmark rates for acceptable student achievement.
+5 See Appendix VI for the Commission's current established benchmark rates for acceptable student achievement.

-5 If another entity or agency requires a higher examination pass rate, the higher standard shall apply and the Commission will take into consideration any action taken by another entity or agency with regard to a school's failure to meet an examination pass rate requirement (see Section I (B)(1)(e)(iii), Rules of Process and Procedure, Standards of Accreditation).
-See also Appendix VI.
+6 If another entity or agency requires a higher examination pass rate, the higher standard shall apply and the Commission will take into consideration any action taken by another oversight entity or agency with regard to a school's failure to meet an examination pass rate requirement.

-c.
-The Commission at its discretion may take a programmatic action such as to require an onsite evaluation; temporarily require a school to cease enrollment in a program; suspend or revoke program, degree-granting, or distance education approval; or may take an institutional action such as to issue a Warning or Probation Order (see Section VII, Rules of Process and Procedure, Standards of Accreditation) when the Commission has determined that the school has not demonstrated acceptable student achievement either through its student learning assessment efforts; graduation, employment attainment, and/or licensure/certification exam pass rate(s); or a combination thereof.
+- b.
+Reporting will require the submission of student achievement outcomes data (e.g., student program retention, graduation rates, and employment rates); pass rates on licensure/certification examinations and examinations required to be taken as a condition of employment (i.e., local, state, and federal); admissions criteria studies; institutional operations and improvement planning activities; or any other information that the Commission determines necessary to make a judgment regarding the successful achievement of students. - c.
+The Commission at its discretion may take a programmatic action such as to require an on-site evaluation; temporarily require a school to cease enrollment in a program; suspend or revoke program, degree-granting, or distance education approval; or may take an institutional action such as to issue a Warning or Probation Order (see Section VII, Rules of Process and Procedure, Standards of Accreditation) when the Commission has determined that the school has not demonstrated acceptable student achievement either through its student learning assessment efforts; graduation, employment attainment, and/or licensure/certification exam pass rate(s); or a combination thereof.